rosieli5/rosieli5.github.io/_pages/about.md

 with Bryan Kelly and Semyon Malamud
 *The Journal of Finance 79, no. 1 (2024): 459-503.*

-Abstract: Much of the extant literature predicts market returns with “simple” models that use only a few parameters.
+*Abstract*: Much of the extant literature predicts market returns with “simple” models that use only a few parameters.
 Contrary to conventional wisdom, we theoretically prove that simple models severely understate return predictability compared to “complex” models in which the number of parameters *exceeds* the number of observations.
 We empirically document the virtue of complexity in US equity market return prediction.
 Our findings establish the rationale for modeling expected returns through machine learning.

 <!-- My Presentations: 2022 Stanford Institute for Theoretical Economics (SITE) on ``New Frontiers in Asset Pricing''; 2022 SFS Cavalcade at University of North Carolina; 2022 WOLFE Annual Global Quantitative and Macro Investment Conference; 2022 China International Risk Forum (CIRF); 2022 Hong Kong Conference for Fintech, AI, and Big Data in Business; XXI Symposium at Paderborn University, Research Symposium on Finance and Economics (RSFE); EPFL; Yale -->